TrackerHackers/application/README.md

 * Andrea Jans

+Andrea updated the MongoDB Collection with the fields the application needs to track for each item.
+Andrea also modified the Add, Edit, List and Admin List pages to display those fields.

 * Sienne Rodwell

-<br/> Sienne created the landing page and about pages.
+Sienne created the landing page and about pages.
 Sienne also modified the routing of the pages such that the About page is accessible for users who are both logged in and not logged in.
 Users who are creating an account for the first time will be taken to the About page.
 Users who have previous accounts will be taken to their View Inventory page.

-<br/> Up next Sienne will be handling modifying the About page to include more details.
+Up next Sienne will be handling modifying the About page to include more details.

 [![ci-meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react/actions/workflows/ci.yml/badge.svg)](https://github.com/ics-software-engineering/meteor-application-template-react/actions/workflows/ci.yml)